 Instead of dealing with jar dependencies directly, we now deal with “module” dependencies.
 Each “module” is a bundle of related jar files.In this post, we select “Web” and “Thymeleaf.”
 Then, click Next.

 4. Complete the process

-At this point, we have a working application.
-To run it from the IDE, just execute the following class.
+At this point, we have created a Spring Boot application that works, and we can run it from the IntelliJ IDE.
+To run it from the IDE, execute the following class.

-For simplicity, you would execute the main class shown on the screenshot below.
+For simplicity, you would execute the main class shown in the screenshot below.